Early bumblebee: Parasitism

 Many bees of the Bombus species, including B. pratorum, are parasitized by bees of the Psithyrus species.
 Bombus sylvestris in particular are cuckoo parasites who tend to not show much aggression at the start of the colony cycle until competition begins.
 In fact, during this phase they will not be aggressive if not attacked.
-Mauling is not an important behavior to usurping the nest, but these bees do exhibit a head rubbing behavior in which they follow bees throughout the comb.
-It is unclear the exact purpose of this behavior, but it is suspected to be a way of communicating via pheromones.
-While both Bombus and Psithyrus species can have success in a colony there is still aggressive behavior displayed by Psithyrus.
+Mauling is not an important behaviour to usurping the nest, but these bees do exhibit a head rubbing behaviour in which they follow bees throughout the comb.
+It is unclear the exact purpose of this behaviour, but it is suspected to be a way of communicating via pheromones.
+While both Bombus and Psithyrus species can have success in a colony, there is still aggressive behaviour displayed by Psithyrus.
 Eggs that are laid before the parasites are introduced to the colony are reared.
 After some time, however, Psithyrus bees do begin destroying egg batches, eating eggs, and destroying larvae.